 I don’t know what you might be dealing with, but sometimes change can take time, and you may feel like giving up on God and even yourself.

-Understand that sin is something we all deal with at some point.
+Understand that we have have shortcomings.
 But no matter what – God never gives up on us.
-He has already paid the price for your sin, and He is just waiting for us to come home and fellowship with Him.
+He has already paid the price for all of that and He is just waiting for us to come home and fellowship with Him.